-As a new initiative, FIU has introduced an opportunity for you to earn badges and micro-credentials in various topics that the university considers vital for your lives both within the university and outside, including understanding emotional intelligence, which is perfect for our class.
+As a new initiative, the university has introduced an opportunity for you to earn micro-credentials in various topics, including understanding emotional intelligence, which is perfect for our class.
 Religion, as you probably know, is one of those topics that we are often told not to discuss or about which people can have very strong feelings, but we are going to march boldly forward in this class.
-There will be a few opportunities along the way, including working with a partner or a team or just engaging in online discussions, that will allow you to better understand yourself and others as you complete the assignments or, in our case, as you complete your own hero's journey!
+There will be a few assignments along the way, including working with a partner or a team or just engaging in online discussions, that will allow you to earn the micro-credential, which will be added to your transcript.
+I'm very excited about this as emotional intelligence is valuable not only for our time together but for our lives outside of class, including both personal and professional relationships.
+The university's goal is to ensure that you have the critical skills necessary for success both at FIU and beyond.
 Note that in order to receive the microcredential, you must receive 80% or above on each assignment.
-As long as you meet that 80% threshold, you will receive full credit (100%) for the assignment in the course gradebook so that's a win-win for everyone!
+As long as you meet that 80% threshold, you will receive full credit (100%) for the assignment in the course gradebook.